-(Please see my "Quirky Silicon Valley & Sports" page for more information on home making groups, wine tasting, the Santa Cruz Mountain Wine AVA wineries, wine trail maps and Bocce Ball.)
+(Please see my "Quirky Silicon Valley Hobbies" page for more information on home making groups, wine tasting, the Santa Cruz Mountain Wine AVA wineries, wine trail maps and Bocce Ball.)

-I am currently working on my second Web site, WineandVineyardHistory.com, which will be online sometime in December of 2016.
+I am currently working on my second Web site, WineandVineyardHistory.com, which will be online this year.

 - California Association of Winegrowers Education Links